LOADING ...

 Imagine being on one of them boats over to

-discover America, like Columbus or something,
+discover America, like or something, standing

 knows, and he watching.
 You hear the waves